What causes wrist pain?

 Pain, swelling, tenderness, and bruising around the area.

 The first step involves a proper examination, which may include an x-ray and MRI.
 Sports injury treatment includes rest, icing the wrist, compression bandages, taking anti-inflammatories or placing the wrist in a cast.
 Surgery may be necessary for a particularly bad ligament break but those circumstances are extremely rare.
-Following a sports medicine regime can help prevent the need for surgery.
+Sports medicine can help prevent the need for surgery.